Gkemon/Android-XML-to-PDF-Generator/README.md

                         .fromLayoutXML(R.layout.layout_print,R.layout.layout_print)
 			/* "fromLayoutXML()" takes array of layout resources.
-			 * You can also invoke "fromLayoutXMLList()" method here which takes list of layout resources instead of array. */ .setDefaultPageSize(PdfGenerator.PageSize.A4) /* It takes default page size like A4,A5,WRAP_CONTENT.
-You can also set custom page size in pixel
+			 * You can also invoke "fromLayoutXMLList()" method here which takes list of layout resources instead of array. */ .setPageSize(PdfGenerator.PageSize.A4) /* It takes default page size like A4,A5,WRAP_CONTENT.*/ .setFileName("Test-PDF")
-			 * by calling ".setCustomPageSize(int widthInPX, int heightInPX)" here. */
-                        .setFileName("Test-PDF")
 			/* It is file name */
                         .setFolderName("FolderA/FolderB/FolderC")